IndexDuo/Flotto/README.md

 1. clone this repo to your vscode
 2. do  npm i in your terminal
-3 to ru the.js files,  do node "file-name"
+3. to run the .js files,  do node "file-name"